-Miss Jenny Nimmo is the Principal for Potterspury Lodge, the children's home is managed and led by Mr Chris Pearce who is the Registered Manager.
+Miss Jenny Nimmo is the Principal for Potterspury Lodge School and the responsible individual for the home, the children's home is managed and led by Mr Chris Pearce who is the Registered Manager.
 Ms Lisa Lyons is the Cambian Regional lead for Education in this region.
+Miss Sophie Wood is the Cambian Regional Care lead for this region.